Springfield, MO

 Director Emerald Fennell’s film is a vibrant, artistically accurate piece of work, but the feeling it brings is unsatisfying in a way.
 It’s an acceleration towards catastrophe when you’d like to see some kind of progress forward in the nauseating world of date rape culture — any progress at all really.

-Published on The Standard: January 13, 2021
+Published by The Standard: January 13, 2021